zefj/django-simple-search2/README.md

                               context_instance=RequestContext(request))
 ```

 As you can see, this view has an additional conditional statement that changes the query appropriately.
-In this case, if the user performing the search is not authorised to view some records, they will not be included in search results.
+In this case, if the user performing a search is not authorised to see some records, they will not be included in the search results.
 It also uses pagination to display results.

 Here's an example of a view that utilises multiple model search, as well as pagination for one of them and ``distinct()`` method to make sure there are no duplicates: